mnellemann/hmci/README.md

   - Create a new read-only **hmci** user, which will be used to connect to the REST API.
   - Click *Manage User Profiles and Access*, edit the newly created *hmci* user and click *User Properties*:
     - **Enable** *Allow remote access via the web*
-    - Set *Session timeout minutes* to **120**
-    - Set *Verify timeout minutes* to **15**
-    - Set *Idle timeout minutes* to **15**
     - Set *Minimum time in days between password changes* to **0**
 - Navigate to *HMC Management* and *Console Settings*
   - Click *Change Performance Monitoring Settings*:
     - Enable *Performance Monitoring Data Collection for Managed Servers*:  **All On**
     - Set *Performance Data Storage* to **1** day or preferable more

 If you do not enable *Performance Monitoring Data Collection for Managed Servers*, you will see errors such as *Unexpected response: 403*.
-Use the *hmci* debug flag to get more details about what is going on.
+Use the HMCi debug option to get more details about what is going on.

 ### 2 - InfluxDB and Grafana Installation

-Install InfluxDB (v. **1.8** for best compatibility with Grafana) on an LPAR or VM, which is network accessible by the *HMCi* utility (the default InfluxDB port is 8086).
+Install InfluxDB (v. **1.8.x** or **1.9.x** for best compatibility with Grafana) on a host which is network accessible by the HMCi utility (the default InfluxDB port is 8086).
 You can install Grafana on the same server or any server which are able to connect to the InfluxDB database.
 The Grafana installation needs to be accessible from your browser (default on port 3000).
 The default settings for both InfluxDB and Grafana will work fine as a start.

 - You can download [Grafana ppc64le](https://www.power-devops.com/grafana) and [InfluxDB ppc64le](https://www.power-devops.com/influxdb) packages for most Linux distributions and AIX on the [Power DevOps](https://www.power-devops.com/) site.
 - Binaries for amd64/x86 are available from the [Grafana website](https://grafana.com/grafana/download) and [InfluxDB website](https://portal.influxdata.com/downloads/) and most likely directly from your Linux distributions repositories.
-- Create the empty *hmci* database through the **influx** cli command:
+- Create the empty *hmci* database by using running the **influx** cli command and type:

 ```text
 CREATE DATABASE "hmci" WITH DURATION 365d REPLICATION 1;